-The program screen contains a title bar, menu system, toolbar, and four panes.
-These panes will be referred to as the Watershed Explorer, Desktop, Component Editor, and the Message Log as shown in Figure 2.
-The title bar displays the version of the program used and the location of the opened project.
+The program screen contains a title bar, menu s-ystem, toolbar, and four panes.
+These panes will be referred to as the Watershed Explorer, Desktop, Component Editor, and the Message Log as shown in Figure 1.
+The title bar displays the version of the program used and the location of the currently-open project.
 The other parts of the program screen are discussed in detail in this chapter.

-Figure 2.
-The main program screen with Watershed Explorer in the upper left, Component Editor in the lower left, Message Log at the bottom, and Desktop taking up the remaining area.
+Figure 1.
+The main program screen with Watershed Explorer in the upper left, Component Editor in the lower left, Message Log at the bottom, and Desktop using the remaining area.